kvarak/dnd/docs/_Classes/professional.md

 You spent a significant portion of your life studying the stars, planets, and other wonders of the universe.
 You can use the clues observed in the sky to help you discern realities about the world around you.
 You are interested in mysteries of the universe and the forces that rule it.

 ### Arcane Spellcasting
 When selecting cantrips and other spells, use the same spell list as a wizard from the school of Divination.

-### Bonus Proficiencies
+### Bonus Skills
-As an astronomer you gain proficiency with Intelligence saving throws, the astronomer's tools and navigator's tools.
-You have advantage on all ability checks using those tools.
+You gain proficiency with Intelligence saving throws and 1 additional skill point to spend on the *Astronomy* skill.

 ### Foretold Foe
-When you select this field of expertise at 1st level, as a ***bonus action*** on the first round of combat, you can designate a creature that you can see as your foretold foe, who you have learned of and prepared for through your divinations.
+As a ***bonus action*** on the first round of combat, you can designate a creature that you can see as your foretold foe, who you have learned of and prepared for through your divinations.
 When you see your foretold foe make an attack roll or saving throw, you can choose to force them to roll again.
 You can use this ability after the result is known, but before the DM determines if it succeeds.
 They must keep the second result.

 Once you use this ability, you can't use it again until you finish a short rest.

 ### Read the Sky
-From 3rd level, you gain the ability to cast the *augury* spell as a ritual by consulting skycharts and your recent astronomical observations.
+You gain the ability to cast the *augury* spell as a ritual by consulting skycharts and your recent astronomical observations.
 If you can see the night sky as you cast the spell, you can receive an omen about any course of action you take in the next 24 hours, rather than 30 minutes.

 ### Heaven's Will
-Starting at 6th level, when you cast the *augury* spell, you learn the name of the creature most likely to cause the result.
+When you cast the *augury* spell, you learn the name of the creature most likely to cause the result.
 For example, if you asked for an omen about a journey through the woods and received a result of woe, you might learn the name of the bandit king operating in the area.
 You can designate this creature as an additional foretold foe, allowing you one more use of the Foretold foe feature.

 ### Divine Insight
-Starting at 9th level, you are always aware of your foretold foe's presence and location if they are within 60 feet of you.
+You are always aware of your foretold foe's presence and location if they are within 60 ft of you.
 Additionally, you have resistance to damage dealt by your foretold foe.

 ### Signs and Portents
-At 13th level, an astronomer develops a deeper understanding of the messages in the night sky.
+An astronomer develops a deeper understanding of the messages in the night sky.
 When you prepare spells after a long rest, you may leave a number of spells equal to your Wisdom modifier unchosen.
 You are considered to have chosen them based on signs from the night sky, and can decide upon casting which spell you actually prepared.

 ### Portentous Omen
-When you reach 17th level, you receive three omens, which recharge when you finish a long rest.
+You receive three omens which recharge when you finish a long rest.
 On your turn, you can expend an omen to receive a premonition of the near future.

 Play out your turn as normal.
 When your premonition ends, you return to your initial position with all expended resources, and can choose to either follow the exact actions you did in the premonition, or do something different.
 If you choose to imitate the premonition, use the same dice results that you used in the premonition.